brandonlucasgreen/neuron/index.md

 ![brandon][image-1]
 Hey!
 I’m a product manager & builder, music maker/snob, remote work advocate, writer, husband and DIY enthusiast.
 I live and work in central Massachusetts with my [wife][1] and [dog][2].
 I love digging into the deeply human psychology behind how and why people solve problems, and helping to create more solutions to help people.

-This site is a Zettelkasten, a way for me to [think and develop ideas out in the open][3].

-I sometimes refine and publish those ideas as an (ideally) weekly newsletter called **tone deaf color blind.** You can subscribe [here](https://buttondown.email/tonedeafcolorblind):
+I sometimes refine and publish ideas as an (ideally) weekly newsletter called **tone deaf color blind.** You can subscribe [here](https://buttondown.email/tonedeafcolorblind):

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/tonedeafcolorblind"